ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 The key `payload` appears twice in the new code, once within the extension definition, as a child of the `extensions` key; another time at the root of the application definition.

-Under `payload` at the extension level, we inserted an SVG image file, which shows up as an icon in the UI just before the __Mail Read Action__ title.
-The icon comes from the [IBM Design Icons public GitHub repository][17]{:target="_blank"} and has an open-source license.
-Feel free to explore the repository to find an icon more suitable for your application, or to design your own.
-To keep the styling consistent with the Verse UI, we are not applying any extra styling on the icon, so it inherits its style from the Verse UI.

 Under `payload` at the application level, we are still using `"features": ["core"]` to ask Verse to send context structure related to the Mail Compose view to the external application via cross-document messaging.